 7. When are disclaimers sufficient as a remedy instead of an injunction?
 See Am.
 Soc'y for Testing & Materials v.
 Public Resource Org., Inc., 597 F. Supp.
 3d 213 (D.D.C.
-2022) (injunction warranted where PRO used plaintiffs' logos in identifying standards developed by private entities but denied as to PRO's use of trademarked words, finding posted disclaimers adequate); aff'd on other grounds, 82 F.4th 1262 (D.C.
+2022) (injunction warranted where PRO used plaintiffs' logos in identifying copies of plaintiffs' standards developed by plaintiffs but denied an injunction as to PRO's use of trademarked words, finding posted disclaimers adequate); aff'd on other grounds, 82 F.4th 1262 (D.C.
 Cir.
 2023).